kgar/foundry-vtt-tidy-5e-sheets/To Do/Vehicle/To Do - Vehicles.md

 From "Galley" in GoS:

 > On its turn, the galley can take **3 actions**, choosing from the options below.
 It can take only **2 actions if it has fewer than forty crew** and only **1 action if it has fewer than twenty**.
 It can't take these actions if it has **fewer than three crew**.

+So that is

+`< 3 < 20 < 40`

+It translates to

+0 actions when < 3
+1 action when < 20
+2 actions when < 40
+3 actions when >= 40

+There has to be a better way to visualize this.
+Maybe there are some clever paper vehicle sheets out there in the wild?

+A ship can have 1-3 actions, and certain sample vehicles will always put the highest number on the far right field, even when there are only 1 or 2 actions.